-The IA32_PAT MSR is located at MSR address 277H (see to Appendix B, "Model-Specific Registers (MSRs)," and this address will remain at the same address on future IA-32 processors that support the PAT feature.
+The IA32_PAT MSR is located at MSR address 277H (see Chapter 34, "Model-Specific Registers (MSRs)").
 Figure 11-9. shows the format of the 64-bit IA32_PAT MSR.

 The IA32_PAT MSR contains eight page attribute fields: PA0 through PA7.
 The three low-order bits of each field are used to specify a memory type.
 The five high-order bits of each field are reserved, and must be set to all 0s.
 Each of the eight page attribute fields can contain any of the memory type encodings specified in Table 11-10.